 Like the ‘Citizenship by Investment Program Malta’ has contributed to the nation’s welfare and advancement, countries like Portugal, Greece, and Spain offer a similar scheme.

 These countries provide a golden visa, which is a permanent residency visa issued to individuals.
-To get this visa, an individual has to invest in the country’s economy by purchasing property or donating a certain sum of money to the issuing country.
+To get this visa, you have to invest in the country’s economy by purchasing property or donating a certain sum of money to the issuing country.

 Portugal Golden Visa